-- the System may be specified for use up to and including 18 m in height in England, Wales and Northern Ireland.
-Refer to the national Building Regulations for full details of building types where restrictions apply; - in Scotland, the System is not classified as non-combustible and is restricted to buildings with no floor more than 11 m above ground level and not less than 1 m from the boundary.
-In such cases the System may be excluded from the unprotected area calculation regardless of openings.
-Refer to the national Building Regulations for full details of building types where restrictions apply.
+For residential buildings in England, Wales, Northern Ireland and all buildings in Scotland, the System is not classified as non-combustible and is restricted to buildings with no floor more than 11 m above ground and not less than 1 m from the boundary.
+In such cases, the System may be excluded from the unprotected area calculation regardless of openings.
+Refer to the national Building Regulations for types of buildings and any exclusions that may apply.